 As an experienced Accredited Practising Dietitian, I strongly believe in being empathetic, non-judgmental and compassionate towards every person I meet.

-My special interests involve counselling in Sports Nutrition, Plant-Based Diets and Digestive Health, particularly irritable bowel syndrome.
-I am currently the Club Dietitian at the Calder Cannons Football Club and providing nutrition services for the Melbourne Football Club (AFLW).
+My special interests involve counselling in Sports/Exercise Nutrition, Plant-Based Diets and Digestive Health, particularly irritable bowel syndrome.
+I am currently the Club Dietitian at the Calder Cannons Football Club (U18) and providing nutrition services for the Melbourne Football Club (AFLW).
 I also do nutrition seminars in person and online in various sports clubs, gyms, and workplaces.

 My previous experience in a hospital setting include acute, subacute and community-based environments dealing with a wide range of individuals in areas such as; Diabetes, Heart Disease, High Cholesterol, High Blood Pressure, Gastroenterology (irregular bowel habits, Coeliac Disease, Irritable Bowel Syndrome), Renal Disease (Chronic Kidney Disease), Oncology (Malnutrition), Osteoporosis, Arthritis and Eating Disorders.

 My aim is to give you nutritional advice that is always evidence-based, practical, sustainable and tailored to your lifestyle and goals.

 Spoken languages: English, French

 Dietitian or Nutritionist?

 In Australia there is a distinction made between dietitians and nutritionists.

 A nutritionist may be a tertiary qualified nutrition professional that has the expertise to provide a range of evidence based nutrition services related to nutrition, public health nutrition, policy and research, and community health.
 It’s important to note that the term ‘nutritionist’ is not regulated.
 Therefore, this title may be used by dietitians, nutrition scientists and nutrition graduates – and also those with very limited qualifications in nutrition.